teejayvisser/po/Docs/research-notes.md

 steps needed for data seed
-PLAAAAAAAAAAAAAAN

-1. create data layer for api calls using request api
+1. create data layer for api calls using request api - python does not require the same scaffolding as c#
-2.  create relational db(in memory or docker instance?) for all tables associated with pokemon
+2. create relational db(in memory or docker instance?) for all tables associated with pokemon - not doing this as taking everything into a temp db may be overkill
-3. create data iterator to get all pokemon (cycle and store till done)
+3. create data iterator to get all pokemon (cycle and store till done) - no db to store in will be stored in local variables instead
-4. create data iterator to get all pokemon linked data data by pokemon id (only required to run once)
+4. create data iterator to get all pokemon linked data data by pokemon id (only required to run once) - this changed as the beginning methodology no longer calls all pokemon
-5. create data layer to access my db
+5. create data layer to access my db - no db not necessary
 6. create manager layer for filter calls / categories
-7. create docker compose to run everything
+7. create docker compose to run everything - not necessary as it is only teh script now
-8. unit tests to validate creation process?
+8. unit tests?
-9. unit tests to validate categories?